GED in Virgin Islands

 Learn More: GED in Northern Mariana Islands

-• Reasoning Through Language Arts: 150 minutes, 75% non-fiction and 25% fiction.
+• Reasoning Through Language Arts: 150 minutes, with 75% non-fiction and 25% fiction content.

-• Mathematical Reasoning: 115 minutes, with 55% algebraic problems.
+• Mathematical Reasoning: 115 minutes, focusing on 55% algebraic problems.

 • Science: 90 minutes, covering life sciences (40%), earth/space sciences (20%), and physical sciences (40%).